scorpiosixnine/smalls/README.md

 # Smalls

-> __noun, plural noun: 1.
-INFORMAL•BRITISH -- small items of clothing, especially underwear.__
+> “Smalls”: _noun, plural noun: 1. informal, british -- small items of clothing, especially underwear._

 Whilst adventuring in Skyrim SE, you tend to run across all sorts of bandits, ruffians and ne'er-do-wells.
 Typically it all goes south, you end up in a big fight, and then you loot the bodies for armour and treasure.